-This blog post is an excerpt from chapter 3.8 of the book Origin of Humankind.
+This blog post is an excerpt from chapter 2.2 of the book Origin of Woman.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, One of a Kind: Woman, Man, Couple, Church, Yahveh, Elohim.
+Please use the Social Network links just below to share this information from The Explanation, One of a Kind: Woman, Man, Couple, Church, Yahveh, Elohim.
 Lesson?